-Prior to his ACC assignment, Brig Gen Carl Buhler was the commander of the Ogden Air Logistics Complex at Hill Air Force Base in Utah.
+Prior to his ACC assignment, Brig Gen (ret) Buhler was the commander of the Ogden Air Logistics Complex at Hill Air Force Base in Utah.
 As commander, he led a team of approximately 7,500 personnel to perform depot repair, overhaul, and modification of the A-10, C-130, F-16, F-22, F-35 and T-38 aircraft, the Minuteman intercontinental ballistic missile system, and a wide range of commodities.
 These commodities included landing gear, wheels and brakes, rocket motors, air munitions and guided bombs, photonics equipment, training devices, software, electronics, avionics, instruments, hydraulics, power systems and other aerospace components.
-His responsibilities extended to maintenance operations at remote sites in Japan, Arizona, Colorado, Nebraska, Texas, California, Florida, and ICBM wings located in Wyoming, North Dakota and Montana.
+While at Hill AFB, his responsibilities extended to maintenance operations at remote sites in Japan, Arizona, Colorado, Nebraska, Texas, California, Florida, and ICBM wings located in Wyoming, North Dakota and Montana.

-Over the course of nearly 30 years in the military, Carl’s various roles included serving as commander at bases in Georgia and Southwest Asia, deploying in support of the ceasefire phase of Operation Desert Storm, and in support of Operation Iraqi Freedom and Operation Enduring Freedom and serving as the maintenance officer for the U.S. Air Force Air Demonstration Squadron, “Thunderbirds.”
+Over the course of nearly 30 years in the Air Force, Carl’s various roles included serving as commander at bases in Georgia and Southwest Asia, deploying in support of the ceasefire phase of Operation Desert Storm, and in support of Operation Iraqi Freedom and Operation Enduring Freedom.
+He also served as the maintenance officer for the U.S. Air Force Air Demonstration Squadron, “Thunderbirds.”
 Furthermore, he was recognized as the U.S. Air Force Lt.
 General Leo Marquez Outstanding CGO Munitions Maintenance Officer of the Year and led his unit to earn the Air Combat Command Maintenance Effectiveness Award in 2004, plus the Air Force Maintenance Effectiveness Award in 2005, both for maintenance effectiveness in the fighter aircraft category.

-In his spare time, he enjoys watching NFL, ACC, and SEC football, spending time with his family, hiking, computers, and reading military & general history books.
-He is an avid Washington Redskins fan — 2018 is going to be a bright season for sure!
+In his spare time, Carl enjoys watching NFL, ACC, and SEC football, spending time with his family, hiking, computers, and reading military & general history books.
+He is an avid Washington Redskins fan and believes 2018 is going to be a bright season!